mongod and mongos for TLS/SSL¶On this page本页内容

 Set to the path of the file that contains the certificate chain for verifying client certificates.
 The |

-For example, consider the following configuration file for a mongod
+For example, consider the following configuration file for a mongod instance:

-instance that uses the above configuration can only use TLS/SSL connections and requires valid certificate from its clients:
+A mongod instance that uses the above configuration can only use TLS/SSL connections and requires valid certificate from its clients:

 That is, clients must specify TLS/SSL connections and presents its certificate key file to the instance.
 See Connect to MongoDB Instance that Requires Client Certificates (ssl Options) for more information on connecting with TLS/SSL.